AlexDudarev/colored-squares/README.md

  2. run command "npm install" in directory of application.
  3. run command "node app.js"
  4. now you can open page "localhost:3000" in your browser.

+ P.S.
+Color changing on dbl click on square.